How to stop co-sleeping: a step by step guide

 2. Teach your baby to self-settle at the start of all naps and bedtime while still in your room.

-Our Ultimate Sleep and Nutrition Program contains several gentle self-settling sleep methods to choose from but you can also try gradually reducing your settling input before naps and bedtime.
+Our Little Ones App contains several gentle self-settling sleep methods to choose from but you can also try gradually reducing your settling input before naps and bedtime.
 So feed or rock your baby until drowsy rather than all the way to sleep, then give them a chance to settle themselves the rest of the way.
 If your baby gets upset, feed or rock to soothe them until they are calm and then give them another chance to self-settle to sleep.
 If your baby wakes overnight, continue to feed or rock them to sleep for now.

 At this stage, if your baby is sleeping well overnight and you want to continue room-sharing, you can.
 If your baby is still waking quite frequently overnight though, it may be time to move them to their own room now to give them a better chance at resettling themselves when they wake overnight.